Carpenter Handyman

 How long does carpenter work typically take?

-Depends completely on the scope.
-A simple door frame swap is a morning.
-Building custom shelving across a wall might be 2-3 days.
-Deck building can be a week or more.
-We give you a timeline with the estimate so there's no guessing.
+It depends on the scope.
+A door frame swap is usually a morning.
+Custom shelving across an entire wall takes 2-3 days.
+Deck building can be a week or longer.
+Your estimate includes a timeline so you know what to expect.

 Do I need permits for carpenter work?

-Sometimes yes, sometimes no. Structural work almost always needs permits.
-Trim and shelving usually don't, unless you're in an HOA with strict rules.
-We know what requires permits in the East Valley and we handle that upfront.
+Structural work almost always requires permits.
+Trim and shelving usually don't, unless your HOA has strict guidelines.
+We know what the East Valley requires and we handle permits upfront.

 Why is quality carpentry more expensive?